 Mobile Units

-Mobile GPS units can be either wearable accessories connected to a home-based system or completely wireless devices that use GPS or cellular signals like 4G LTE from different providers such as AT&T or Verizon.
+Mobile GPS units can be either wearable accessories connected to a home-based system or completely wireless devices that use GPS or cellular signals such as 4G LTE from different providers (often AT&T or Verizon).

-These are better options for patients who lead active lives and regularly leave the house, whether it be for doctor’s appointments, daily grocery shopping or more daring adventures.
-They provide the same access and services as home-based units everywhere you go — provided you have a signal.
+These are better options for patients who lead active lives and regularly leave the house, whether for doctor’s appointments, daily grocery shopping or more daring adventures.
+They offer the same access and services as home-based units everywhere you go — provided you have a signal.

 Medical alert system common features

-Top medical alert systems have several features in common that make them effective.
+Top medical alert systems have several similar features that make them effective.
 These are:

-• Emergency button - A wearable neck or wrist device with an emergency button that the wearer (or anyone around) can press in case of emergency.
+• Emergency button - A wearable neck or wrist device with an emergency button that can be pressed in case of emergency.
 Often these are waterproof so users can wear them in the shower or bathtub.

 • Monitoring center - A 24/7 monitoring center staffed by trained operators who assess the situation and can call 911 if further assistance is needed.
 These also have information about the patient’s medical history, illnesses and medications.